brettguenther/dashboard-tabs/README.md

 - Set the main background color for the extension interface
 - Configure colors for dashboard tiles and paper elements
 - Toggle the branded loading screen on/off
+- Configure the dashboard layout itself (4 column, single column or unset)

 ## Required API Permissions